cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 The integer identifier for this Proof Type is TBD_2.
 The string identifier for this Proof Type is "inclusion".
-The value of this Proof Type is bstr or list of bstr.
+The value of this Proof Type is array of bstr.

 {{sec-rfc9162-sha256-inclusion-proof}} provides a concrete example.